yohannes911/select2/doc/select2.md

 1. None of the threads is token owner
 1. One of the threads is token owner the other is not

+Here by _token owner_ I mean that `token_owner` is true.

 _Case 1 - Both thread is token owner_:

 This means that both thread executed the above 4.2. section.
 Let thread `0` be the one who executed token check (section 2) first.
 At that time thread `0` was the token owner.
 Hence this means that thread `1` executed the token check (section 2), after thread `0` gave up token ownership, however at that point thread `0` was already unselected.
 Contradiction.

 _Case 2 - None of the threads is token owner_:

-This cannot happen, since one of the threads must fail on rule 3.1. when threads check whether other thread is active or not.
-Due to the following lemma one of the threads detects that the other one is active and since it is not the token owner, it exits.
+Due to the following lemma one of the threads detects that the other one is active.
+Since it is not the token owner, it exits, hence it is not selected.
 Contradiction.

 _Case 3 - One of the threads is token owner the other is not_

-Then one of the threads, say thread `0` is the token owner, hence executes the 4.2. section.
-Meanwhile, the other thread, say thread `1` executes section 4.3.
+Then one of the threads, say thread `0` is the token owner, hence executed 4.2. section when selected.
+Meanwhile, the other thread, thread `1` executed section 4.3.
-Again, due to the following lemma, one of the threads should have detected that the other one is active in section 3.1.:
+Again, due to the following lemma, one of the threads should have detected that the other one is active in section 3.1.
+Two cases might happen:

-1. If thread `1` detected thread `0` as active than it exited since it was not the token owner.
+1. If thread `1` detected thread `0` as active than it exited since it was not the token owner, hence was not selected.
+Contradiction.
 1. If thread `1` did not detect thread `0` as active, than thread `0` detected thread `1`.
-Since thread `0` was token owner it waited till thread `1` took the token ownership (in section 3.2) and than it did not run 4.2. section instead 4.1.
+Since thread `0` is the token owner it goes into the wait loop untill thread `1` is selected and takes the token ownership (in section 3.2).
+However this means that thread `0` either does not run section 4.2. instead it runs 4.1, hence is not selected or thread `0` does not run section 4.2 until thread `1` is unselected, hence they are not selected in parallel.
 Contradiction.

 **Lemma: If two threads run in parallel than one of the threads detects that the other is active in section 3.
 Formally:**